 To graduate from Thayer Academy, all students must take a minimum of three years of mathematics in the Upper School, although over 99% of students take mathematics all four years.
 While there are many different paths a student can take in the Upper School, the two most common are as follows:

 - Algebra I, Algebra II, Geometry, PreCalculus

 Note: For those students who are enrolled in Algebra I as ninth graders, there are multiple avenues, if appropriate, to accelerate their math program in order to reach Calculus by senior year.

-Three years of mathematics are required for graduation.
-Students who have successfully completed Algebra I in the eighth grade complete PreCalculus in the junior year and then are eligible for the study of Calculus during their senior year.
-Students who take Pre-Algebra in the eighth grade will complete two years of Algebra and one year of Geometry by the end of the junior year.
-The department offers courses at different levels of difficulty, including Advanced Placement, so that each student receives a course of study suited to his or her background, interest, and ability.
+The Mathematics Department offers courses at different levels of rigor, including Advanced Placement, so that each student receives a course of study suited to their background, interest, and ability.
 There are significant differences in the presentation, pace, content, and amount of independent work required in the different levels of each course.
 Therefore, it is important that students (with the advice and recommendation of the Math Department) carefully select the proper level of each course.
-The use of technology, especially the graphing calculator, will be integrated into the curriculum throughout the fouryear program, especially in the PreCalculus and Calculus courses.
+The use of graphing calculators is integrated into the curriculum, particularly in the PreCalculus and Calculus courses.